 - HSAs are “triple-tax advantaged.”
 Because of this, the contributions are tax-free, the funds are not taxed if paid for eligible expenses, and any gains on the funds (interest, dividends) are also tax-free

 - Certain HSAs allow participants to invest a portion of the balance into mutual funds.
-Any earnings on these investments are non-taxable
+Any earnings on these investments are non-taxable.

 - Upon retiring, participants can use any remaining HSA funds to pay for any expense without a tax penalty (though ordinary taxes are required for non-qualified fees).
 Not only that, but retirees can use the funds tax-free to pay premiums on any supplemental Medicare coverage.
-This feature allows HSAs to operate as a secondary retirement fund
+This feature allows HSAs to operate as a secondary retirement funds.

 - There is no use-it-or-lose-it with HSAs; all funds employees contribute to their accounts and remain theirs in perpetuity.
-Also, participants may alter their deduction amounts at any time
+Also, participants may alter their deduction amounts at any time.

-- Like FSAs, employers can allow the HSA to be entirely employee-funded, or they may choose to make contributions to their employees’ HSA accounts
+- Like FSAs, employers can allow the HSA to be entirely employee-funded, or they may choose to make contributions to their employees’ HSA accounts.

 Eligibility requires an employee that is covered by a qualifying high deductible health plan.